Last updated on Jul 17, 2025

 Atticus said to Jem one day, “I’d rather you shot at tin cans in the backyard, but I know you’ll go after birds.
 Shoot all the bluejays you want, if you can hit ‘em, but remember it’s a sin to kill a mockingbird.”

-Symbolism can also be used to show rather than tell.
-For those unfamiliar with this principle, it encourages subtle yet revealing descriptions, rather than laying out information more plainly.
+Symbolism can also be used to show, rather than tell, what someone is experiencing or thinking.
+For those unfamiliar with this concept, it encourages subtle yet revealing descriptions rather than laying out information more plainly.

 For example: “Allie was nervous during the test” is a telling statement.
-It gets the point across clearly and immediately, and even demonstrates how telling is useful when the author has to knock out some exposition.
-But telling sentences don’t really engage the reader, and can come across as dry.
+It gets the point across clearly and immediately — and even demonstrates how telling can be useful when the author has to knock out some important (if dry) information.
+But “telling” sentences don’t always engage the reader.

-“Showing” the same information is much more interesting: “Allie fiddled with her pencil, tapping it against the tabletop.
-Her eyes darted up to the clock and back down again.
-She felt her palms sweating and gripped the pencil harder.”
+“Showing” the same information is often much more interesting: “Allie fiddled with her pencil, tapping it against the tabletop.
+Her eyes darted to the clock and she felt her palms sweating, gripping the pencil harder.”
 This lets us know what Allie is experiencing without quite labeling it, allowing readers to draw their own conclusions.

 Symbolism adds yet another, more intriguing layer to this tactic.
-While all symbols help writers “show don’t tell” their ideas, some symbols are especially incisive, as in the following example.
+While all symbols help writers “show [not] tell” their ideas, some symbols are especially incisive.
+The following example shows how this can work.

 Example: Blood and guilt in Macbeth